oblivia-simplex/deprecated-refusr-repo/doc/milestone_3.md

 ![](https://i.imgur.com/z8FAdTL.png)

 #### Interaction Matrices

+The loss of behavioural diversity in the poulation where fitness sharing is not in effect is evident to even a visual inspection of its interaction matrices, as shown below.
+Consistent bars of black and white, spanning multiple columns, indicates a lack of heterogeneity in the population.
+Note that horizontal locality does have some significance here, since the propagation of genes is probabilistically influenced by geographical structure, as noted earlier.

 ![Visualization of the interaction matrices of four islands early in the evolutionary process, without fitness sharing](https://i.imgur.com/UQJXati.png)